How to Find an Equivalent Spare Part Safely

 • An OEM-approved alternative

-• A technically compatible substitute
+• A technically suitable substitute

 Why Equivalent Spare Parts Are Needed

-Equivalent spare parts may be needed when:
+They may be needed when:

-• Original part is obsolete
+• The original part is obsolete

 • Delivery time is too long

-• OEM price is too high
+• The OEM price is too high

-• Urgent breakdown requires quick solution
+• A breakdown requires urgent support

-• Supplier recommends a newer model
+• A supplier offers a newer model

 • Local availability is better for another brand

-Main Rule for Equivalent Spare Parts
+Main Rule for Equivalent Spare Part Approval

-The main rule is simple:
+The main rule is simple.

 It should not reduce: